0xlgtm/0xlgtm.com/content/blog/musings-of-a-millenial.md

 +++
-title = "Musings of a nobody"
-date = 2020-02-02
+title = "Musings of a millennial" date = 2020-02-02
 draft = false